muhammadhasan01/Ayam-Geprek-Membaraa-Frontend/README.md

 # Ayam Geprek Membaraa Web, Front-End

-Ayam Geprek Membaraa Web is a website specifically made for fulfilling the assignment Tech Milestone 2 of SPARTA HMIF ITB 2018.
+Ayam Geprek Membaraa Web is a website specifically made for fulfilling the assignment Tech Milestone 2 of SPARTA 2018.
 This website is also made to tackle some problems of Ayam Geprek Membaraa, a restaurant on Jalan Gelap Nyawang, with a tech-based solution.

 ## Getting Started